robovm/robovm-docs/en/introduction.md

 * Use **libraries, tools and languages** from the vast **Java ecosystem**.
 * **Share code** between platforms.

-## Think of Your Users, Go Native
+## Native UX, Native Performance
 Your users deserve the best experience.
-We believe this is only possible by making your apps truly native.
+Creating truly native apps is one way to achieve this.

 Truly native apps need a **native user interface**.
 With RoboVM, you get **access to all native APIs** of both Android and iOS, straight from your Java code.
 Whatever is possible in Objective-C is possible in Java as well.